rust-lang/rfcs/text/3509-prelude-2024-future.md

 - `TryFrom` - fallible conversion
 - `TryInto` - fallible conversion (inverted)

 All three of these traits represent fundamental operations present in Rust.
 This is a natural supplement to other fundamental operations present in earlier editions such as `Try`, `Into`, and `IntoIterator`.
-I'd argue that `Future` and `IntoFuture` have an an equal, if not more fundamental relationship to the Rust language than `TryFrom` or `FromIterator` do.
+I'd argue that `Future` and `IntoFuture` have an equal, if not more fundamental relationship to the Rust language than `TryFrom` or `FromIterator` do.

 # Unresolved questions
 [unresolved-questions]: #unresolved-questions